dcousin3/superb/README.md

 The second function, `GRD()`, can be used to generate random data from designs with various within- and between-subject factors.
 This example generates scores for 300 simulated participants in a 3 x 2 design with repeated-measures on `Day`s.
-Only the factor `Day` is simulated to improve the scores by reducing it:
+Only the factor `Day` is modeled as impacting the scores (the reduce by 3 points on the second day):

 ``` r
 testdata <- GRD(